andreas-zeller/andreas-zeller.github.io/Theses.md

 If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you might want to do a thesis with us.
 Here are the details on how this works.

+## Topic

-If you want to do a thesis at our group, please send me a letter of motivation and your most recent transcript of records.
-I will then set up an appointment with you to discuss possible topics.
+If you want to do a thesis at our group, please **send me a letter of motivation and your most recent transcript of records.**  I will then set up an appointment with you to discuss possible topics.

-Note that topics will always be related to our recent research interests (and thus also include a chance to publish and present your work in front of a larger audience).
-Third-party topics are only acceptable as part of an established research cooperation.
+Topics will typically be related to our recent research interests.
+You will do real research, and some students even had a chance to publish and present your work in front of some international audience.

+You can suggest topics and express interests of your own.
+Third-party topics, however, are only acceptable as part of an established research cooperation.

+## Advisor

+Once we have agreed on a topic, you will be assigned an _advisor_ from my group – a PhD student or PostDoc who you will closely work with.
+She or he will help you defining the your _thesis proposal_ as part of the _seminar_.

 ## Seminar

-Before the thesis starts, you have to attend the bachelor/master seminar.
 In the seminar phase, you are supposed to prepare your thesis.
 The seminar phase comprises the following steps:

-### Topic

-The first step is to find a suitable topic and advisor.
-If you're unsure what's going on at the chair, you can listen to talks, approach PostDocs, PhD students, or myself.

 ### Attendance

 You have to attend the seminar on a regular basis.
-The current rule is that in order to pass the seminar you have to visit the seminar at least 10 times.
+Details will be sent to you by the seminar organization.

 ### Preparation